nhn/tui.calendar/docs/en/apis/tzdate.md

 - Type: `local(tzValue?: string | number): TZDate`
 - Parameters
   - `tzValue` : The timezone the TZDate instance follows.
-If not, it is calculated as the time zone of the TZDate instance.
+If not specified, it is calculated based on the time zone of the TZDate instance.
 - Returns: `TZDate` - a new TZDate instance following the system timezone

 Returns a new TZDate instance conforming to the system timezone. `tzValue` can be used when the TZDate instance follows a timezone other than the one assigned to it.
-If there is no `tzValue`, it is calculated as the time zone of the TZDate instance.
+If there is no `tzValue`, it is calculated based on the time zone of the TZDate instance.
 It does not change the existing TZDate instance, but returns a new TZDate instance.

 [⬆️ Back to the list](#instance-methods)